Moving, downsizing or just organizing all that extra stuff in your house, a disposal bin is often a great idea.

 There are a few items that you cannot be placed in the bins.
 They are:

-• Paints – Rona and Lowes accept cans with paint left in them.
+• Paints – Any amount of paint in the can makes it unacceptable for the disposal bin.
 Empty cans may be placed in the disposal bin or in your blue bin at the curb on recycling day.

 • Chemical products